evancpark-png/Walking-Table/walking-table/docs/index.md

 ## January 8th

 Today I changed the spacers so that I made sure they wouldn't interfere with the linkages.
 During this process, I realized that my parametric design is broken and I am unable to change the scale of the table correctly.
 This is not something that I will wory about at the moment because it is the scale that I want at this moment.
 I will come back to this at the end of the project.

+## January 12-14th

+On these days I double checked my file fixing errors that were left over after I have changed my design.
+I then created an Aspire file.

+## January 15 & 20th

+These days I took apart all the spare parts I could use from my old design into my new one.
+This included all linkages except for the crankshaft, thigh, and foot.